benheller/needlessly-complex-monopoly/README.md

 Mortgaged properties which have reverted to the bank can be purchased by any player at any time, at either **face value or a higher value** through an open auction.

 ### :smiling_imp: Squatter's Rights
 Instead of engaging in the normal bidding process when landing on an unowned space, a player may choose to exercise his "squatter's rights" by remaining on the desired space until he has **skipped the number of turns equal to the leading digit of the price of the property plus one**.
 At the conclusion of the squatting period, the player is granted the property at no cost.
 Mortgaged properties remain mortgaged if moving from the bank to a squatter.
 A player **cannot voluntarily abandon his squat**.
 Any other player can break an attempted squat by landing on the property and initiating the standard bidding process.
+Invoking squatter's rights to prolong the game and avoid certain death is contrary to the spirit of the rule.
+To enforce this, squatter's rights **cannot be invoked unless there are 4 or more players** in the game.
 > **Example:** A player can land on Boardwalk, priced at M̶400 and opt to skip his next 5 turns.
 He would receive Boardwalk on the start of his 6th turn.

 ### :airplane: Air Rights